rombrew/phobia/doc/GettingStarted.md

 ## Overview

 This manual gives a basic info about Phobia Motor Controller (PMC).
-Look into other documents for specific questions.
+See other documents for specific topics.

 ## Hardware